 We can measure toxins and the threat of explosion.
 We can shear a car into pieces to extract a trapped victim.

-If chemicals or pollutants threaten our land or water we have supplies and training to halt or minimize them.
-When an elderly citizen calls because they have fallen and fear they are injured, we are there to help them, reassure them, and assist with getting them on the way to appropriate care.
+If chemicals or pollutants threaten our land or water, we have supplies and training to halt or minimize them.
+When elderly citizen calls because they have fallen and fear they are injured, we are there to help them, reassure them, and assist with getting them on the way to appropriate care.

-And when fire strikes, as it has and will continue to, we exercise those skills that are some of our sharpest.
+And when a fire strikes, as it has and will continue to, we exercise those skills that are some of our sharpest.
 We begin a dance with a destructive force that requires both choreography and improvisation.
-No two incidents are the same, but our intended outcome is always to stop it, and stop it fast.
+No two incidents are the same, but our intended outcome is always to stop it and stop it fast.